 - Driving and/or walking under the influence

-- Pedestrians make up approximately 14 percent of traffic fatalities nationwide.
+- Pedestrians make up approximately 14% of traffic fatalities nationwide.

 - Alcohol use and drunk driving are contributing factors in almost half of all fatal pedestrian accidents.